-One of our favourite campervan holidays was a road trip to Scotland with the kids.
-But if you only have a week, how do you make sure you see the best of Scotland on your trip?
+Thinking of a road trip to Scotland with the kids?
+Is a Scotland road trip doable in a week?
+If you only have a week, how do you make sure you see the best of Scotland on your trip?
 Here is a seven day itinerary for Scotland for your Scottish road trip with kids, stopping off at Glasgow, Loch Ness, Loch Lomond, Arisaig and Skye.

 Best time to visit Scotland: road trip itinerary

 We spent a lot of time planning for our week in Scotland.
 Research suggests that the best time to visit Scotland is during the Spring (late March to May) and Autumn (September to November) The temperatures are milder and therefore Scotland is best visited during the spring (late March to May) and Autumn (September to November) months.
 We did a lot of research into when is the best time to visit Scotland to avoid the midges, particular because we were camping.
 The answer is that the midges are much worse in the Spring and Summer, so heading to Scotland before late may and from September onwards is normally a good option.
 If the weather is wet and mild, the midges can go on until early Autumn.
 We travelled to Scotland in May half term and had the most beautiful sunshine and we were not too bothered by midges.

 camper van road trip itinerary seven days in Scotland

 You may find this guide on how to plan a road trip helpful.
 We were conscious that we did not want to do too much driving with our young kids so we planned our Scotland road trip itinerary over seven days to stop off at Loch Lomond, Loch Ness, Arisaig and Isle of Skye.
 I have also included a stop over in Glasgow to break the journey up further.
 We also have so much love for Edinburgh, but we did not cover Edinburgh during this seven day self drive tour of Scotland.